 BONUS! – How to Become a REALTOR

-Once you have earned your real estate license, you can then determine whether or not you want to become a REALTOR.
+Once you have acquired your real estate license, you can then determine whether or not you want to become a REALTOR.
 REALTORS are members of the National Association of REALTORS.
 Members of the association are expected to abide by a strict code of ethics.

 In order to become a REALTOR, you must first meet all of the necessary real estate agent requirements and obtain your license.
 REALTORS must choose an affiliated brokerage and attend a certain number of meetings designated by their local chapter.
 Some chapters will also require agents to complete post-license courses within their first year of becoming licensed.